Safran: Safran Group

 The Safran Group was created on 11 May 2005 with the merger of Snecma and Sagem SA.

-In June 2014, Arianespace CEO Stephane Israel announced that European efforts to remain competitive in response to SpaceX's recent success have begun in earnest.
+In June 2014, Arianespace CEO Stéphane Israël announced that European efforts to remain competitive in response to SpaceX's recent success have begun in earnest.
 This included the creation of a new joint venture company from Arianespace's two largest shareholders: the launch-vehicle producer Airbus and engine-producer Safran.

 By May 2015, Safran had created with Airbus Group a launcher joint venture called Airbus Safran Launchers.

-This entity is currently developing the Ariane 6 launch vehicle for initial flights in the 2020s.
+This entity developed the Ariane 6 launch vehicle for its initial flights in July 2024.

 In January 2017, Safran initiated a takeover of the aircraft interior supplier Zodiac Aerospace to create the third largest aerospace supplier with $22.5 billion revenue, behind United Technologies with $28.2 billion and GE Aviation with $24.7 billion; the new group will be 92,000-employee strong, with 48% of its business in aircraft systems and equipment, from landing gears to seats, 46% in propulsion and 6% in defense.

 In May 2017, Safran announced the completion of the sale of its identity and security activities to Advent International for Euro 2.4 billion.

 In February 2018, Safran took control of Zodiac Aerospace, significantly expanding its aircraft equipment activities.
 Zodiac Aerospace has 32,500 employees and generated sales of 5.1 billion euros for its fiscal year ended 31 August 2017.

-On 4 June 2018 Boeing and Safran announced their 50-50 partnership to design, build and service Auxiliary Power Units after regulatory and antitrust clearance in the second half of 2018.
+On 4 June 2018, Boeing and Safran announced their 50-50 partnership to design, build and service auxiliary power units after regulatory and antitrust clearance in the second half of 2018.

 This could threaten the dominance of Honeywell and United Technologies.